 Bed Lofting in South Residential Village

-Residence halls on Carlton & Murray Hill Roads have loftable beds.
+Residence halls on Carlton & Murray Hill Roads have beds that can be lofted high or low.
 Housing Facilities will assist with lofting prior to move in.
 Please submit a maintenance request prior to your arrival and the bed will be set.
 Housing Facilities will not adjust bed height once the resident has moved in and placed their bedding on the mattress.

 It is recommended students pack lightly this semester.
 University Health Services has consistently noted that excessive and unnecessary clutter adds spaces where pathogens can sit and be spread.
 For this reason, we recommend that our residents try to reduce the number of belongings that they travel with.
 This includes extra furniture and storage solutions that may be added to a suite or apartment common space.